biosustain/pseudobatch/article/README.md

 # Pseudo-batch transformation article
 This folder contains all information that is required to reproduce the results of the article.
 We provide a Docker image that contains a copy of the full github repository.
 Inside this image the simulations and data analysis can be redone.
+Because the purpose of the Docker image is to reproduce the results in the article the version of the pseudobatch code will be locked at the state of publication.

 ## This folder
 - **figures** - figures used for the publication and extra figures for presentations.